dujas/dujas/projects/xyom/index.md

 - The geometric morphometrics tools can be used in a wide range of fields, though many of its users come from an entomological background.

+- XYOM currently offers its UI in four different languages: English, French, Spanish, and Thai, although the analysis reports are available only in English.

 ## Current Stack

 - TypeScript